 -

-Congratulations to Jianlong Wang (PhD 1999) Associate Professor, Mount Sinai School of Medicine
+Congratulations to Jianlong Wang (PhD 1999) Professor of Medical Sciences, Columbia University

 -

-Congratulations to Peter Nagy Postdoc (1997-1999) Professor at University of Kentucky
+Congratulations to Peter Nagy Postdoc (1997-1999) Professor, University of Kentucky

 -